APR FAQs

 APR is designed to validate the breadth and depth of your capabilities.
 It is recommended that you have at least five-eight years’ experience working in public relations and communications management industry and have managed people and/or projects.
 As a guide, candidates should be working at or above a communication adviser (in-house) or account manager (consultancy) position.

-You are required to submit an up-to-date copy of your CV and completed APR Application Form including contact details for two referees (ideally PRINZ members).
+You are required to submit an up-to-date copy of your CV and completed APR Application Form including contact details for two PRINZ member referees who ideally have APR.
 On the application form you will also need to briefly outline three projects you have managed or worked on.

 When is graduation?